influxdata/docs-v2/content/influxdb/cloud-serverless/guides/api-compatibility/v1/_index.md

 ### Required permissions

-Managing DBRP mappings requires a [token](/influxdb/cloud-serverless/admin/tokens/) with the following permissions:
+Managing DBRP mappings requires a [token](/influxdb/cloud-serverless/admin/tokens/) with the necessary permissions.

 - **write dbrp**: to create (automatically or manually), update, or delete DBRP mappings.
 - **read dbrp**: to list DBRP mappings
+- **write bucket**: to automatically create a bucket for a DBRP mapping when using the v1 write API

+{{% note %}}
+#### Permission required to create mapped buckets
+If you use the v1 write API to write to a database (`db`) and retention policy (`rp`) combination that doesn't exist, InfluxDB tries to create a new bucket using the specified parameter values.
+If the token doesn't have permission to create a bucket, then the write request fails with an authorization error.
+{{% /note %}}

 ### Default DBRP